 At AquaSource we strive to work in harmony with our natural world, and we're committed to helping bees and other pollinating insects, but we need your help!

-From 17th April, we will be sending out a packet of mixed wildflower seeds with every AquaSource order.
+From 2nd April, we will be sending out a packet of wildflower seed mix with every AquaSource order.
 Our seeds have been specifically selected to appeal to bees and pollinating insects, so let's plant them and support their amazing work.

-Simply take your packet of specially selected wildflower seeds and head to your garden or balcony and get planting.
+Simply take your packet of specially selected wildflower seeds and head to your garden or balcony and get digging.
 (Follow our handy 'How to sow your seeds' guide below.)

-Please do share photos and videos of you and your family planting the seeds here.
-We'd love to see how you get on.
+To join the competition, simply post a picture of yourself planting your seeds for the opportunity to win a Bee Hotel!
+So please do share photos and videos of you and your family planting seeds, we'd love to see how you get on.

 Sadly our bee population is falling due to loss of habitat, the effects of climate breakdown and exposure to pesticides.